IT5003 - Data Structures and Algorithms (Python)

 Q: Will there be a Practical Exam (PE) for your version of IT5003?

-A: I want to, but we do not have enough time for that, so no.
+A: I want to, but we do not have enough class contact time for that, so no.

-Q: I am from IT5001 (the most relevant course before this)/other courses that do not use Python, should I pick up Python on my own before August 2024?
+Q: I am from IT5001 (the most relevant course before this), but I don't think my Python skill is up-to-the-requirement, should I improve my Python coding ability on my own before January 2025?

 Q: Do I have to buy any textbook for this course?